FlrMh/Tech201_Virtualisation/Database_and_App.md

  8. Need a command to install a version of mongo that the devs want us to.
  9. `sudo systemctl start mongod` - to start up the database.  this will not return anything.
  10. `enable mongod`  - should output "created symlink..." = that means that the database it s up and running.

+ !!! we use mongodb for our database because it allows us to leave the database unpopulated and have the devs write up the code that they want us to populate the database with.
  11. `sudo nano /etc/mongod.conf` - configuration file.
  12. In the config file, we need to go to net(network interfaces).
 Mongo has his own port number, and we need to change the bindIP: this means the range of I.P. addresses can access the database.
  13. Best practice for production env = you should put only one specific I.P. address.
 Because we want to make it ccessible to everyone, we need to change it to 0.0.0.0.